alfonsof/azure-python-examples/azurefunctionhttprequest/README.md

   * `local.settings.json` - It stores app settings, connection strings, and settings used by local development tools.
 Settings in the local.settings.json file are used only when you're running projects locally.
   * `requirements.txt` - File with python dependencies.

+  Because `local.settings.json` can contain secrets downloaded from Azure, the file is excluded from source control by default in the `.gitignore` file.

 * Create the Azure Function

   In the terminal window or from a command prompt, move to the folder for your project, and run the following command: